ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

     - **Defensive Programming**: creating software to ensure that defects are overt and persistent

+## Object-Oriented Programming

+### Technical Question

+- How can I use the principles and primitives of object-oriented programming to implement Python programs with top-notch and easy-to-understand designs?
+- Check out the [course slides](/slides/data-abstraction/object-oriented-programming/) for a detailed investigation of these chapters!

+### Reading Assignments

+- Chapters 9 and 10 of *Introduction to Computation and Programming Using Python*

+???+ note "Technical Concepts"

+    - **Exception**: something that does not conform to the normal expectation for program behavior
+    - **Unhanded Exception**: an exception that is raised that causes the program to stop running
+    - **Try-Except Block**: key building block for exception handling in the Python pogramming language
+    - **Inheritance**: mechanism for building groups of related abstractions that establishes a parent-child relationship
+    - **Information Hiding**: the client of a class should only rely on the public methods of the class

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you